 Director of Energy Management and North East Sales Representative

-Kate joined the Minol USA team in August of 2009.
+Kate joined the Minol team in August of 2009.
 She currently oversees the Energy Management Program with a special emphasis on utility provider bill payment, cost avoidance and green initiatives.

-Prior to joining Minol USA, she was employed by REIT AvalonBay Communities, Inc. for more than 20 years where she was responsible for increasing water, sewer, electric and gas collections via onsite associate training; augmenting utility reimbursements by instituting a collection and training process, creating and implementing a new utility recovery program, “Hot Water Energy, as well as developing a reinstatement and centralization of the collections programs for AvalonBay’s portfolio which consisted of more than 150 properties.
+Prior to joining Minol USA, she was employed by REIT AvalonBay Communities, Inc. for more than 20 years where she was responsible for increasing water, sewer, electric and gas collections via onsite associate training; augmenting utility reimbursements by instituting a collection and training process, creating and implementing a new utility recovery program, Hot Water Energy, as well as developing a reinstatement and centralization of the collections programs for AvalonBay’s portfolio which consisted of 54,746 apartments.
 While with AvalonBay, Kate also successfully lobbied for the passing of the submetering law in Massachusetts in 2005.

 firstname.lastname@example.org | 410.292.7132

 Statistic: EIA 2012 AEO Annual Energy Outlook Table 19; EIA 2009 RECS, Table CE1.1.